← Back to Home

 Professional targeting covers technology roles like AI engineers and data scientists, healthcare positions including doctors and medical researchers, plus education, finance, creative industries, and sales functions.
 Teams can combine industry categories with specific job titles for precise audience matching.

 Single Design Validation evaluates new concepts before engineering begins.
-Teams upload mockups or enter live URLs to assess user response across twelve psychology dimensions.
+Teams upload mockups or enter live URLs to assess user response across 12 psychology dimensions.

 A/B Comparison Testing shows which variant performs better on specific measures like credibility or action readiness.
 Side-by-side scoring eliminates opinion-based design debates.